fastbyt3/fastbyt3.github.io/_posts/1337up-ctf/2022-03-12-1337UP-CTF-writeups.md

 # My solves in this CTF

-I was able to solve just 3 challenges(two during the event and one just as the event ended).
+I was able to solve just 4 challenges(three during the event and one just as the event ended).
 Can't say much about all the challenges cos I attempted only 7 of 'em.

 This post will contain my writeups for all the three challenges.
 (I might include writeups for challenges I solved with the help of writeups too)